mariedillard/week-3-project/README.md

 ## Description

-_A website that counts to a number with you, with fun unexpected additions to the process!_
+_A website that counts to a number with you, with fun unexpected additions to the process!
+To view on github pages, follow the link: https://milkybot.github.io/week-3-project/_

 ## Specifications
 | Specification | Example Input | Example Output |